5 Actionable Steps To A Successful Career Pivot

-Foremost, you need to ask yourself if you need a new career or a new job.
+Your reason for why you are making a career pivot is fundamental in determining your new path.
+Changing your career can be very challenging, regardless of how driven you are.
 More often than not, some of the reasons that make you consider a career pivot can be addressed if you get a new position in the same industry you currently are in.

+If you have reflected and resolved the need to really pivot your career, then choose a new occupation that you feel will fulfill the needs and wants that your present job lacks.
 Next, your decision to change has to be tested.
 Do you know what the reality of pivoting to this new career is?
 Will you mind a pay cut?
 Are you okay with starting at a lower position?
 Will you be dedicated to getting the education and skills you need in this new career?

 If you are really confident of the positive responses to the questions above, we can move to the next step.

+A career pivot cannot be freewheeled.
+You need a concrete strategy that states your goals and lays out the tasks and the timeline to accomplish those goals.
+This is an action plan.
 For an effective plan, research or set up informational interviews with hiring managers or recruiters about the new occupation you want to pivot into.
-You need to be familiar with everything it takes to get you there.
-This includes education, certification, and skills to be acquired.
+You need to be familiar with everything it takes to get you there, but your small steps compound, and gradually, you see yourself getting closer to being qualified for the occupation.

 Crafting a new professional narrative for yourself is also essential.
 It is easy to neglect this.
 Rebranding yourself allows prospective recruiters or employers to see you as a fit for a role in your aspired occupation.
 You have to make that connection for them.